robusta-dev/robusta/docs/how-it-works/index.rst

 1. Listens to Kubernetes events, Prometheus alerts, and other sources
 2. Gathers observability data - e.g. logs, graphs, thread dumps
-3. Notifies in various destinations (optional)
+3. Notifies in various destinations

 Lets see two examples and how they're implemented with Robusta: